 • Make a straight fist; return to a straight hand.

-For more information on the causes and treatment of hand pain, and strengthening strategies for hands, buy Healthy Hands: Strategies for Strong, Pain-Free Hands from Harvard Medical School.
+For more information on the causes and treatment of hand pain, and strengthening strategies for hands, buy Healthy Hands: Strategies for Strong, Pain-Free Hands, a Specia Health Report from Harvard Medical School.